Jonas Mattisseck

-Jonas Mattisseck (born 16 January 2000) is a German professional basketball player for Alba Berlin of the German Basketball Bundesliga (BBL), and the Champions League.
+Jonas Mattisseck (born 16 January 2000) is a German professional basketball player for Alba Berlin of the German Basketball Bundesliga (BBL).
 He plays the shooting guard position.

 Professional career

 Mattisseck began his career in the youth system of German club VfL Lichtenrade.
 Heading toward the 2015–16 season, Mattisseck moved to the youth club of TuS Lichterfelde for a year, before signing with Alba Berlin.

 Prior to the 2017–18 season, Mattisseck was loaned to second division side SSV Lokomotive Bernau.
 Initially intended to only be a supplementary player with SSV Lokomotive Bernau, Mattisseck impressed, and caught the attention of Alba Berlin head coach Aíto García Reneses.
 Mattisseck would make it into Alba Berlin's extended roster, for Euro and German Cup competitions in January 2018.

 After eventually making his Bundesliga debut in March 2018, Mattisseck would later help the Alba Berlin U19 team win the junior championship.
 He would be named MVP, and best defender at the end of the tournament.

 In February 2020, Mattisseck helped Alba Berlin win the German Cup.
 At the end of the season, he would win his first Bundesliga title with the club.

 Three years later, in June 2023, Mattisseck signed a new contract with Alba Berlin through the 2025–26 season.

+On May 13, 2026, Mattisseck signed a two year extension with the team.
+He would be locked into a new contract through summer of 2028.